2025

 But unlike most jobs, the job of a generalist must be proactive.
 Although proactivity is an all-around ability, like communication skills, it has a unique role for an HR generalist.

 You can recognize a great shoemaker by the quality of the shoes.
-For HR generalist’s responsibilities, the logic is somewhat backward.
-Unlike a shoemaker, whose end product is visible, a generalist’s end product isn’t.
+However, the logic behind HR generalists’ responsibilities is somewhat backward.
+Unlike a shoemaker whose end product is visible, a generalist’s isn’t.

 A generalist is doing great work as long as the company functions.
 For that to happen, the generalist must be highly proactive.